dsGitHubRepository/find-political-donors/README.md

 Here I have listed the valid zip code "ZIP-CODE[]" corresponding ids "ID[]" and an index that corresponds to valid zip code list eventually be used to list the corresponding dolalr contribution "DOLLARRBZ[]" and date "DATERBZ[]"

+From zip code list identical zip codes sorted along with their indices and those indices been used to produce output file to get the rolling sum of dollar contribution.
+Remaining part of the code can be done the same way but indices for indentical date be sorted first and the procedure as this one.